-In recent years, several different ways of brainstorming have been developed, approaching this creative process from different angles to promote innovation, stimulate imagination and encourage creative behavior.
-One of the biggest advancements in brainstorming has been the advent of online project management software.
+In recent years, several different ways of brainstorming methods have been developed, approaching this creative process from different angles to promote innovation, stimulate imagination and encourage creative behavior.
+One of the biggest advancements in brainstorming methods has been the advent of online project management software.
 Many of our own customers at Clarizen have utilized this to assign and inform members of tasks in real-time, instead of creating minutes which must then be shared throughout the team.

 Four different ways of brainstorming

 While brainstorming is a very potent technique, in order to become productive and fruitful it is important to approach the process with an open mind, eliminate judgment and encourage your team to ask: “Why are we doing it this way?”

 Here we propose four brainstorming techniques that support different styles of expression, to try at your next meeting.

 - Brain Writing: The main advantage of this method, is that it enables everyone in the group to participate and contribute equally throughout the process and can often generate more solutions than conventional brainstorming.
 Combining key characteristics of individual and group brainstorming methods, the team works on a common topic and each member writes down their own ideas on a piece of paper.